accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 Criterion 5.1 in its entirety cannot be assessed with voice control, but one voice control feature (the display of labels) provides a quick overview of the status of interactive components.

-Voice control will enable us to detect components that can be used by touch that are not interactive components detectable by assistive technologies, the presence of a label and its relevance, and the presence of the visible label in the accessible label.
+Voice control will enable us to detect the components that can be used by touch but are not interactive components detectable by assistive technologies, the presence of a label and its relevance, and the presence of the visible label in the accessible label.

-1. Activate voice control: *Settings &gt; Accessibility &gt; Voice control*.
+1. Activate voice control: Settings &gt; Accessibility &gt; Voice control.
 1. Display the labels of interactive components: from the voice control settings screen, go to the "Overlay" button and activate it, then choose "Element names".
 1. From now on, when voice control is activated, grey tooltips will appear above interactive elements that have labels.
 Note that if the screen has a very large number of interactive controls, the labels will be displayed in successive groups (one group of labels disappears and another appears).